sta210-fa21/website/content/project/index.markdown

 ### Submission

-Push all of your final changes to the GitHub repo, and submit the PDF of your propsal to **Gradescope**.
+Push all of your final changes to the GitHub repo, and submit the PDF of your proposal to **Gradescope**.

 ### Proposal grading